-It is not anticipated that there will be any additional legal fees as it is unlikely that there will be an appeal related to the designation of this property, as it is City-owned.
-There is the potential for third-party appeals of the designation to the Ontario Land Tribunal; however, appeals of this nature are rare and staff do not anticipate an appeal.
+It is possible that there will be any additional legal fees if there is an owner-initiated appeal to the Ontario Land Tribunal as the property is privately owned.
+There is also the potential for third-party appeals of the designation to the Ontario Land Tribunal; however, appeals of this nature are rare.